cherelemma/cherelemma/README.md

 <h1>About Me! 😎</h1>

-Hello, I am a software engineer and researcher who aspires and commits to researching, designing, and developing responsive desktop and web apps.
+Hello, I am a software engineer, trainer and researcher who aspires and commits to researching, designing, and developing responsive desktop and web apps.
 I am a dynamic, persistent, resilient, fast learner, self-motivated, hard worker, team-oriented, and collaborative person.
 Also, I love challenges and easily adapt to any work environment.
 Besides, I value professionalism, integrity, collaboration, lifelong learning, continuous development, quality of work, and social responsibility.

 - 🌱 I’m currently learning full stack development and research in Machine Learning
 - 👯 I’m looking to collaborate on AI research and full stack development